 All of these questions could have a profound impact on business operations 3 months, 6 months or even a year from now.
 This is the sort of perspective that leadership is bringing to the table.

 If you’d like more information about which KPIs you should be highlighting for your audience, check out our Funnel Tips episode below.
 We’ve also put together a handy KPI cheat sheet, that you can download for quick reference.

 You don’t try to interpret and analyze your data by looking at raw spreadsheets do you?
 Of course not!

 You bring your digital marketing reporting to life through the use of diverse visualizations.
 They bring color and interest to your dashboards.
 With proper attention to aesthetics, they also help to strategically draw the eye around the dashboard — starting with the most important information followed by supporting details.

-It makes sense, then, that when you share your digital marketing reporting with the C-suite, your dashboards are as beautiful and vibrant as possible.
+This also goes for your marketing dashboards.
+When you share your digital marketing reporting with the C-suite, your dashboards should be as beautiful and vibrant as possible.
 To use our ad metaphor above, these visualizations represent the beautifully shot creative.
 They convey the concept, the mood, the idea.

 Much in the same way that you’re curating the information you are presenting to leadership, though, it is important to make strategic selections for your visualizations.
 There should be a clear hierarchy of information when taking a single glance at your dashboards or slides.
 The visualizations should be clean and orderly.